Get to know us! We look forward to working with you.

 Brandy is a junior majoring in Creative writing and minoring in Business.
 She plans on getting her Masters in Creative Writing to become a fiction writer.
 She is familiar with APA and MLA citation styles and thoroughly indulges in helping students in their writing process by editing and giving useful feedback to each student.
 Furthermore, Brandy likes reading, writing, and hanging out with her cat, Tuna.

-James is a graduate student in international studies, focusing on Chinese and Russian geopolitics.
+James holds a Masters in international studies, focusing on Chinese and Russian geopolitics.
 He also completed undergraduate degrees in literature and history at UWT, and is familiar with Chicago, MLA, and APA citation styles.

 Brooklyn is a senior at University of Washington Tacoma.
 They are a Law and Policy major with a minor in Human Rights.
 After graduation, they intend to attend law school and specialize in immigration law.
 They are familiar with APA and MLA citations and advanced in technical writing and documents, resumes, short stories, and general application materials.
 They are passionate about the many narratives around abolition, immigration, gender, and the ways they are or could be applied to legal frameworks.
 They enjoy dissecting complex theories and finding ways to think and write about them in ways that feel applicable to real life experience.